The Arctic Circle, as outlined on the map in yellow, is the region of the Northern Hemisphere surrounding the North Pole.

-The Arctic Circle as outlined on this map represents a global view at 90° N 0° to the planet, displaying the seven countries included in the circle; Canada, Finland, Greenland, Norway, Sweden, Russia and the United States of America.
+The map represents a global view at 90° N 0° to the planet, displaying the seven countries included in the circle; Canada, Finland, Greenland, Norway, Sweden, Russia and the United States of America.
+The North American section of the Arctic Circle in Alaska is currently under threat of oil exploitation by the current administration of the United States Government.